exaexa/panelbuilder/README.md

     data about antigen and fluorochrome brightness
   - (Not yet implemented:) finding of optimal panel assignments
 - Unmixing
-  - non-linear regression (similar to non-negative least squares, also supports non-negative residuals to better capture the incoming Poisson noise)
+  - non-linear regression (the implemented variant is similar to non-negative least squares, but also supports non-negative residuals to better capture the incoming Poisson noise)
   - OLS and several weighted variants thereof
   - MAPE-like unmixing
   - some useful data exported FCS files, e.g. unmixing RMSE and specific residuals